Coupons are shaping consumer behavior worldwide, from newspaper coupon clippings to unique codes and QR scans for coupon redemption.

 Consumers will be happy and content with a great deal they have just landed.

-20. Online coupon statistics show that eight in ten shoppers said they will search for discount codes before completing an online transaction.
+20. Online coupon statistics show eight in ten shoppers will search for discount codes before completing an online transaction.

 Half of these shoppers claim they will hunt for at least half of the purchases they make.
 28.6% of them are always on the lookout to save each time they add something to their carts.